Will DMT Be the Answer to Addiction?

 That’s obviously why we’ve yet to even come close to a successful treatment.
 Ko told MacKenzie that “the success rates of current treatments and interventions are dismal.”
 He also believes there’s no reason why we “as a society, [must] accept these low rates of success,” let alone settle for such a pitiful “foregone conclusion.”
 In fact, Ko’s endeavoring to completely flip the proverbial script.
 We want to “invert the addiction-recovery ratio,” he said, “and we believe we can do it through the development of a DMT-based therapeutic protocol.”

 That would be dynamite.
-But that leads us right back to “a very complicated situation.”
-Between the grappling addict, the overworked public health system and a society devastated with unchecked SUD, we’ve more than a few complications indeed.
+But that also leads us right back to “a very complicated situation.”
+Between the grappling addict, the overworked public health system and a society devastated with unchecked SUD, we do indeed have a few complications.
 Since there’s “no straightforward solution present,” Ko believes “a medicalized, psychedelic-assisted therapy model” will be just the thing “for substance-use sufferers to gain the clarity and support required to reclaim their lives.”

 Let’s hope so.